 When it comes to our children, they are more likely not to carry the negative thinking of the past.
 More African and Caribbean children are being raised with a higher self-esteem and a healthier love of self and kind.

 Being a father of six and having worked with children in schools around the country, I find that children can often fully understand and apply concepts if it presented in a simple and fun way.
 It’s so refreshing to speak with young people as they tend to understand the fundamentals of group economics and entrepreneurism without any problems.

 My Baobab Learning

-The reason I created My Baobab Learning was to educate and empower the next generation of black excellence through books, educational resources online programs and workshops.
+The reason I created My Baobab Learning was to educate and empower disfranchised children and young people through books, educational resources online programs and workshops.
 I think if there is to be any significant change in the black diaspora it will come from our youth.
 If we could teach our children from a young age the concepts of group economics and business now, they would go onto securing a better and more prosperous future for themselves.

 The name “My Baobab Learning” is derived from the quote “From small seeds grow mighty trees”.
 The mighty African baobab tree starts life as a small seed as do our children that soon grows to greatness if nurtured.

 The idea is not to give children long lectures on the world of business and economic, but just to teach them the fundamentals.
 Planting a small seed or idea that can grow with practical application and their natural creativity.

 Round & Round